"A connection to inner perception and living principles."

 Ashtanga Primary Series Mysore Self Practice - I assist my teacher Mike Berghan at Te Aro Astanga.

 This is the traditional method, taught one to one in a group setting and open to all levels.
 The student has to memorize the sequence of postures (asanas), that are taught one by one.
 As the student memorizes and develops in their practice more asanas are given.
+Generally this is taught in silence to help cultivate inward perception.
+Physical adjustments are given to help support and align.
 Please click here to read more about Ashtanga, the Mysore Method of Astanga and Mike Berghan at Te Aro Ashtanga.

 Ashtanga Half Primary Led class